frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/sms-setting.md

     =DEMO&message;=THIS+IS+A+TEST+SMS

-The above URL will send SMS from account abcd to mobile number 9900XXXXXX with sender ID as DEMO with text message as "THIS IS A TEST SMS".
+The above URL will send SMS from account abcd to mobile number 9900XXXXXX with sender ID as DEMO with a text message as "THIS IS A TEST SMS".

 Note that some parameters in the URL are static.
-You will get static values from your SMS Provider like username, password etc. These static values should be entered in the Static Parameters table.
+You will get static values from your SMS Provider like username, password, etc. These static values should be entered in the Static Parameters table.

 <img class="screenshot" alt="SMS Setting" src="{{docs_base_url}}/assets/img/setup/sms-settings1.png">